 - Please note: Our primary means of communication with applicants is via email.
-Therefore, it is critical to include correct email addresses for both the applicant and at least one parent or guardian, and to adjust applicant and parent email spam settings to allow receipt of email from GLW@ervk.org.
+Therefore, it is critical to include correct email addresses for both yourself and a parent or guardian.
+Please also be sure to adjust applicant and parent email spam settings to ensure receipt of email correspondence from GLW@ervk.org.

-- The Eleanor Roosevelt Center at Val-Kill (ERVK) provides tuition assistance on a sliding scale, based on family annual gross income.
+- The Eleanor Roosevelt Center at Val-Kill (ERVK) provides tuition assistance on a sliding scale, based on family annual gross income and participant need.
 To utilize available funding most effectively, we are not able to assist with travel costs.

-- For determination of eligibility, the applicant must complete the Tuition Assistance Application portion of the GLW application and the parent(s) or legal guardian(s) must provide a copy of the most recent combined family IRS tax return.
+- For determination of eligibility, the applicant must complete the Tuition Assistance Application portion of the GLW application and the parent(s) or legal guardian(s) must upload a copy of the most recent combined family IRS tax return.

-- Please note: Upon acceptance, all program participants must pay a non-refundable $200 deposit to hold their space in the program.
-Maximum assistance is $2,300.
-While ERVK strives to assist as many girls as possible, we also recommend that applicants explore the many ways they can help to raise funds to support their tuition — whether it be a small amount or the entire cost of the program.
+- PLEASE NOTE: Upon acceptance, all program participants must pay a non-refundable $200 deposit to hold their space in the program.
+Maximum assistance is $2,900.
+While ERVK strives to assist as many girls as possible, we also recommend that applicants explore the many ways they can help to raise funds to support their tuition—whether it be a small amount or the entire cost of the program.

 Please use the information provided in this section to help you prepare and complete the program application.

-Important Note: There is no “save and return” feature on our application.
-We strongly advise that you compose your responses to the application questions in a separate document, in advance, so you can later paste them into the application when you are ready.
+Important Note: There is no “save and return” feature on our online application.
+Therefore, we strongly advise that you compose your responses to the application questions in a separate document, in advance, so you can later paste them into the application when you are ready.
 Please also be sure to answer all questions in their entirety, complete all sections of the application, and upload all required documents (2 letters of recommendation; tax returns, if necessary) before submitting your application, as incomplete applications will not be considered.

 Part 1: Applicant Information